Conveniently located to serve Raleigh

 - Sauces or dressings on the side, added sparingly or not at all

 Stay focused on your meal plan during the holiday season, when more food options (especially less-healthy choices) are available at social events, parties and celebrations.
 Eat before you attend a holiday gathering to protect yourself against overeating once you get there.
 Enjoy the company of your family and friends away from the food buffet.

 CONTACT US TO LEARN MORE

-If you’ve gotten bariatric surgery or are planning to come in for it, contact us at Rex UNC Health Care Bariatric Specialists to learn more about nutrition in Raleigh.
-Contact us today to schedule your consultation!
+To learn more about nutrition in Raleigh, contact us and schedule a consultation with our dedicated staff of registered dietitians.
+If you’ve gotten bariatric surgery or are planning to come in for it, contact us at Rex UNC Health Care Bariatric Specialists and schedule a consultation.